- This event has passed.

 The other two screenings taking place are: The Vision and the Dream, a provocative drama depicting an imaginary conversation between Freud and St. Paul, which has remained unscreened since its original broadcast in 1962 (24 September); and Sigmund Freud’s Dora, the milestone controversial 1979 film combining formalism, feminism and psychoanalysis (4 December).

-Each screening will be introduced by a prominent guest, and will be followed by an extensive Question & Answer session.
+Each screening will be introduced by a prominent guest, on this occasion Anouchka Grose, and will be followed by an extensive Question & Answer session.

 Thinking Inside the Box: Freud On TV is curated by Charlie Bligh, Colm McAuliffe and Dany Nobus.